-Please be careful though when writing on the back of these photographs.
+Please be careful though when you write on the back of these photographs.
 If you are like me then you are heavy with your handwriting.

 This can cause damage as the pen protrudes through the front of the photograph.

-So, write softly with a pen with legible handwriting.
+So, please write softly with a pen, and with legible handwriting.

-Before you begin scanning I suggest you check out my 6 Steps To Take Before You Scan Old Photos post.
+Before you begin to scan your collection of photos I suggest you check out my 6 Steps To Take Before You Scan Old Photos post.

 After you have done this then you will want to scan these photographs into your computer.